PJM178/cs50_web_project_2/README.md

-# CS50's Web Programming with Python and JavaScript - Project 2
+# CS50's Web Programming with Python and JavaScript - Project 2 - Ebay

 This is a repository for project 2 of CS50's Web Programming with Python and JavaScript.
 The goal of the project was to "design an eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”".
 The purpose of the project was to familiarize oneself with SQL using Django's models.
 It sort of expands the previous project (1) to include databases - storing, modifying and calling data that the user of the website writes there.